Rhoban/onshape-to-robot/README.md

   a specific part (see example below)
 * `noDynamics` can be set to `true` if you want to have all masses and inertia to 0 (suppose you want to create an environment)
+* `ignore` can be a list of part that you want to be ignored in the URDF export

 Here is an example of configuration: